 Target image management

-Targets can be managed in the following two ways:
+Target images (Targets) can be managed in two ways:

-- Visual management: Log in to the EasyAR developer center for manual maintenance.
+- Visual management: Log in to the EasyAR Developer Portal for manual maintenance.

 Important

-In the cloud recognition service, target image management and image recognition are two different requirements, and the API corresponds to two different Cloud URL endpoints.
+In the cloud recognition service, target image management and image recognition are two different requirements, corresponding to two different Cloud URL endpoints.

 Data center region selection

-The data center where the gallery example runs supports the following region selections:
+The data center where the image library runs supports the following region choices:

 - China-Shanghai